Daniel-KM/Omeka-S-module-Log/README.md

 - [ ] Use the second entity manager in all cases.
 - [ ] Add an option to copy logs inside jobs when the module is uninstalled.
 - [ ] Fix incompatibility between authentication modules (Ldap, Cas, Shibboleth).
 The user id is currently disabled in such a case.
 - [ ] Replace laminas-db by a second entity manager?
-But Sentry uses it for now.
-- [ ] Separate Sentry into another module?
+- [x] Separate Sentry into another module?
 It will be cleaner, but heavier in fact because only two small checks are needed, not a full module process.
 - [ ] Use key "psr_log" instead of "log" (see https://docs.laminas.dev/laminas-log/service-manager/#psrloggerabstractadapterfactory).